binkley/homebrewery-files/witch.md

 You gain a Witch subclass of your choice.

-{{note
-**Player Tip.** If you’re new to the Witch, consider beginning with the **Mother** Calling.
-Its straightforward features will let you focus on learning the class before diving into the more intricate Maiden or Crone.
-}}

 ##### Choosing Your Calling

-Every Witch walks their own path, and each Calling reflects not only choices in magic and powers, but also your talents and attitudes towards the world.
+Every Witch walks their own path, and each Calling reflects your talents and attitudes towards the world in features and magic.

-**The Maiden.** Curious, sharp-eyed, and strong of voice.
-If you enjoy uncovering truths, shaping social encounters, and carrying a versatile set of tricks, the Maiden suits you.
-This calling plays most like a Bard, with features that reward clever timing and sharp insight.
+**The Maiden.** Curious, strong-eyed, strong of voice, and thoughtful.
+If you enjoy uncovering truths, shaping social encounters, and a versatile set of tricks, the Maiden may suit you.
+This calling plays most similiar to a Bard, with features that reward clever timing and sharp insight.

 **The Mother.** Nurturing, protective, and steadfast.
 If you like bolstering allies, soothing wounds, and keeping the hearth warm even in the wild, the Mother will feel natural.
 This calling is closest to the Cleric, with more obvious but potent magic, support and healing.

 **The Crone.** Mysterious, relentless, and rooted in deep lore.
 If you want to inhabit strange forms, command uncanny forces, and take on the risk of great power, the Crone is your path.
 This calling may be likened to a Moon Druid with a touch of Wizard, for players who relish mechanical depth.

-\page

 #### Level 5: Coven Magic